csuhta/inquisition-perks/readme.txt

 Rating: Good

 Focus abilities are your late-game trump cards.
+Who doesn't want to make giant green vortexes?
 You should get this perk.

 ------------------------------------------------------------------------------+
-MASTER FOCUS
+MASTER FOCUS (FORCES)
 Requires: Advanced Focus
 ------------------------------------------------------------------------------+